mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 In addition to the Schema, we define the Observable State.
-It corresponds to the information that we want to get from the blockchain from the client side.
+It corresponds to the information that we want to get from the client side.
 In this case, we want to provide, for each user, the list of escrows waiting to be resolved by this user.
 Thus, the frontend can display the list of escrows with their information.
 For each escrow we include the utxo reference, the Escrow Info (containing the sender's address